Wednesday, 25 July 2007

 During the time I was driving over, Michael had telephoned Louise to say that he had a slow puncture and would kill the person who caused this.
 He could do no more than to wait for the rescue service in the freezing cold dense fog as uncannily; the spare tyre in the boot was also flat.
 As I drove along the road on the way to North London, I expected to see Michael, but the visibility was very poor.

 Still feeling very low a few weeks later, it wasn't long before Louise brushed herself down, perked up and went for a drink in the same pub that she and Michael went to on the night of the argument.
-With some help from her friends had a really nice evening and later that night, bumped into the same young man who Michael thought was taking to her.
+With some help from her friends had a really nice evening and later that night, bumped into the same young man who Michael thought was talking to her.
 This time he did chat her up and ended up going out on a number dates..........

 As for Michael, well nobody ever saw or heard from him ever again after that night.
 He is now officially a missing person.